CuT-Shade/samoo_adversarial_attack/README.md

 Black-Box Sparse Adversarial Attack via Multi-Objective Optimisation
 ```

-## License
+## MIT License

-This project is for academic research purposes only.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.